thinkful-ei26/petful-client-randys-ethan/README.md

 Petful is built using React and Redux on the front end and Node and Express on the backend, with a simple queue data structure.

+The server is deployed at https://petful-er.herokuapp.com/ and the repo can be found at https://github.com/thinkful-ei26/petful-server-randys-ethan.

 ![Petful](../master/readme-images/Petful.PNG)